lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-This package allows for complex bond topology changes (reactions) during a running MD simulation, when using classical force fields.
+This package implements the REACTER protocol, which allows for complex bond topology changes (reactions) during a running MD simulation when using classical force fields.
 Topology changes are defined in pre- and post-reaction molecule templates and can include creation and deletion of bonds, angles, dihedrals, impropers, atom types, bond types, angle types, dihedral types, improper types, and/or atomic charges.
 Other options currently available include reaction constraints (e.g., angle and Arrhenius constraints), deletion of reaction byproducts or other small molecules, creation of new atoms or molecules bonded to existing atoms, and using LAMMPS variables for input parameters.

 **Author:** Jacob R. Gissinger (NASA Langley Research Center).